HL7/vrdr/input/pagecontent/DeathRecordDataDictionary.md

 </table>
 ### Coded Content (Demographic)

 These fields are included in the coded demographic content sent by NCHS to VROs (including input, or non-coded, content).
 In total, these are equivalent to the legacy Mortality, Race and Ethnicity (MRE) content.
+Although not mapped to IJE, the death record identifier (YYYYJJNNNNNN) also includes death year and death state.

 *Coded content is used for compositions from NCHS to VRO, and is not included in Jurisdiction or Provider reports